Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: Atomic length and cores

 \section{Atomic length and cores}

-The goal of this section is to give a simple description of the affine Grassmannian elements of the previous classical affine root systems (twisted or not) with underlying finite root system of rank $n$ in terms of families of $2n$-core partitions.
-We will also consider the affine root system of type $G_{2}^{(1)}$ and $D_{4}^{(3)}$ where our description will use $6$ -core partitions.\ For each of the previous affine types, we provide an embedding of its associated root and weight lattices in a weight lattice of affine type $A$.\ Incidentally, this yields an embedding of the corresponding affine Weyl group in a group of affine permutations (i.e. a Weyl group of affine type $A$).\ Similar results for the previous non twisted affine types also appeared in \cite{STW} where they are obtained by different techniques.
-We give below the labelling of the affine Dynkin diagrams that we shall use in the following.
+As seen in the previous section, the Weyl--Kac denominator formula relates to the affine Grassmannian elements, defined algebraically.
+In this section, we explain how they can be described in a purely combinatorial way in terms of core partitions.
+More precisely, we give a simple description of the affine Grassmannian elements of the previous classical affine root systems (twisted or not) with underlying finite root system of rank $n$ in terms of families of $2n$-core partitions.
+We will also consider the affine root system of type \smash{$G_{2}^{(1)}$} and \smash{$D_{4}^{(3)}$} where our description will use $6$ -core partitions.
+For each of the previous affine types, we provide an embedding of its associated root and weight lattices in a weight lattice of affine type $A$.
+Incidentally, this yields an embedding of the corresponding affine Weyl group in a group of affine permutations (i.e., a Weyl group of affine type $A$).
+Similar results for the previous non-twisted affine types also appeared in~\cite{STW} where they are obtained by different techniques.
+We give in Figures~\ref{Dynkin-diag} and~\ref{Dynkin-diag2} the labelling of the affine Dynkin diagrams that we shall use in the following.

+The results presented in this section are mainly based on foldings of the affine Dynkin diagram of \smash{$A_{2n-1}^{(1)}$}.
+Figure~\ref{aaaaa} shows how one can get the Dynkin diagram of type \smash{$C_n^{(1)}$} by gluing nodes of the Dynkin diagram of type \smash{$A_{2n-1}^{(1)}$}.